Robert-Jean Longuet: Biography

-From 1924–1926, Lonquet was the editor of Le Quotidien and later became the editorial secretary of the Nouvelle revue socialiste in 1926.
+From 1924–1926, Longuet was the editor of Le Quotidien and later became the editorial secretary of the Nouvelle revue socialiste in 1926.

 After a trip to Morocco in 1926 and in 1927, his work as a lawyer led him to defend anti-imperialist activists.
-Longuet founded in the magazine Maghreb in 1932 which existed until 1935.
+Longuet founded the magazine Maghreb in 1932, which existed until 1935.
 Before the start of the Second World War, he emigrated to the United States and lived there for five years.

 After the conclusion of the war, Longuet worked primarily as a journalist.
 He was the Washington correspondent of the communist daily Tonight, and additionally the editor of the newspaper Libération Emmanuel d'Astier La Vigerie.

 He also travelled to Africa, Morocco in particular, and Eastern Europe.
 During the Algerian War he defended National Liberation Front activists as well as the activists at the Grand Mosque of Paris.

 In August 1979 he cooperated with Czechoslovak communist secret police on demonstration supporting the invasion of Warsaw pact armies to Czechoslovakia in August 1968.

-Lonquet died in Paris on 19 March 1987.
+Longuet died in Paris on 19 March 1987.